 Under the tongue is a gland, called the sublingual gland.
 Putting CBD oil on that gland will help it reach the bloodstream since only enzymes in the mouth will break it down.
 As such, sublingual methods (oils, lozenges) have a higher average bioavailability of up to 35%.

 Oils are the most popular form of CBD consumption, and despite the shortcomings of oils they will continue to be released to the market.

 4. Topical CBD products won’t ever reach the bloodstream, but will be absorbed by the skin to get to the CB1 receptors.

 What this means is that CBD absorbed through the skin will have an effect, and is why topical CBD products exist.
 The metric of bioavailability does not apply to topical products.

 Maku does not currently have plans for a line of topical products.
 This does not mean that we won’t release creams and lotions and balms in the future, it just means that it is not on Maku’s short-term agenda.

-If you are confused about what any of this means, check out this article on getting started.
 We also have a CBD dosing guide in case you need assistance figuring out how much CBD to consume.
 A good experience depends on you!
 Be smart, be responsible, and as always, spread harmony.

 -- Jacob Greenberg